Document Type : Original Article

 Abstract

-The descriptive study was conducted in 2021.
-The Mobile App Rating Scale (MARS) was selected for psychometrics.
-For this purpose, it was translated into Persian and back-translated into English and compared with the original format.
-In the next step, the Persian version of MARS was used to evaluate 44 Persian mobile applications in the field of pregnancy in Iran.
-Face validity, content validity (CVR, CVI) and criterion validity (convergent and divergent) were calculated.
-Interrater agreement and reliability were measured by Cronbach's alpha method.
-Eleven specialists in the field of medical informatics and health information management participated in the content validity phase and two midwifery experts in the evaluation phase of pregnancy apps through the MARS scale.
-Pearson and intra-class correlation coefficient in SPSS 25 software used to report the data.
+Methods: The cross-sectional study, the Mobile App Rating Scale (MARS) was translated into Persian and back-translated into English and compared with the original format.
+In the next step, the Persian version of MARS was used to evaluate 44 Persian mobile applications in the field of pregnancy.
+Face validity, content validity (CVR, CVI) and criterion validity (convergent and divergent) were calculated by Cronbach's alpha method and evaluators' agreement.
+Eleven specialists in the field of medical informatics and health information management participated in the content validity stage and two midwifery experts participated in the evaluation stage of midwifery applications.
+Pearson and intra-class correlation coefficient and student t-test were used in SPSS software (version 25).

-In the content validity assessment stage, no items were deleted according to the calculated scores, and some edits were needed to maintain the clarity and simplicity of the items.
-Convergent and divergent validity was confirmed compared to other subscales due to the greater correlation of each item with its own subscale.
-There was a positive and significant relationship between the evaluators' opinion in ranking the quality of all dimensions of pregnancy apps (engagement, functionality, aesthetics, information and subjective quality).
-Intra-class correlation coefficient between evaluators (0.74, CI: 0.53-0.85) was good.
-Cronbach's alpha was calculated to be 0.93 for the whole scale.
+Results: In the content validity assessment stage, all 23 items were confirmed, and some edits needed to maintain the clarity and simplicity of the items was done.
+Convergent and divergent validity was confirmed.
+There was correlation coefficient between the score of the subscales (engagement, functionality, aesthetics, and information) with the total score of MARS from 0.85 to 0.92 for the first evaluator and from 0.77 to 0.92 for the second evaluator.
+There was a positive and significant relationship between the evaluators' opinion in ranking the quality of all subscales of 44 pregnancy apps.
+Cronbach's alpha for the whole scale was calculated to be 0.93 and 0.91 in two assessments.

 Keywords